wearestancer/cms-woocommerce/README.txt

 leave your web browser.
 To do an automatic install of, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type "Stancer Payment" and click Search Plugins.
+In the search field type "Stancer" and click Search Plugins.
 Once you’ve found our plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.